DriesVS/nestjs-mangopay/README.md

 </p>

-Implementing the `MangopayModule` from this package you gain access to Mangopay client through dependency injection with minimal setup.
+Implementing the `MangopayModule` from this package you gain access to Mangopay service through dependency injection with minimal setup.

 ## Getting Started